Skip to Content

 Building Your Personal Influence Vocabulary

 Start with awareness.
-For the next week, notice every time you use the word "influence" or its close cousins like "impact" and "affect."
-Just notice.
+For the next week, notice every time you reach for "influence" or its close cousins like "impact" and "affect."
 Don't change anything yet.
-Just become aware of your default patterns.
+Just pay attention.
+You'll probably be surprised how narrow your default range really is.

 Next, pick five words from different sections that feel slightly uncomfortable.
-Not words you'd never use, but words that push you slightly outside your comfort zone.
-Maybe "compel" feels too strong, or "transform" feels too bold, or "sway" feels too subtle.
+Not words you'd never use, but words that push you a little outside your comfort zone.
+Maybe "compel" feels too strong.
+Maybe "transform" feels too bold.
+Maybe "sway" feels too subtle for your style.

-The goal isn't to sound fancy or academic.
+The goal isn't to sound fancy.
 The goal is precision.
-When you can reach into your influence vocabulary and pull out exactly the right word for the exact shade of influence you're deploying, your communication becomes surgical.
+When you can reach into your vocabulary and pull out exactly the right word for exactly the shade of influence you're deploying, your communication gets sharper.
+More surgical.

 You stop hoping your message lands and start knowing it will.